ImmanuelNL/coding-for-everyone/README.md

 # Welcome at coding for everyone!

 Everybody can code!
-Coding for everyone (CFC) was made to make that true.
+Coding for everyone (CFE) was made to make that true.

 ## How does it work?
-Every CFC version has 3 lines these lines act as the main command lines.
+Every CFE version has 3 lines these lines act as the main command lines.
 After there has been a main command entered there will be asked for a subcommand this subcommand can also have more subcommands.
 ### How do I use it?
 CFC is coded in JS (Javascript).
 You can use it with these programs: